realcundo/nu_plugin_dcm/README.md

 send feedback in [Discussions](https://github.com/realcundo/nu_plugin_dcm/discussions) or report problems in [Issues](https://github.com/realcundo/nu_plugin_dcm/issues).

 ## Usage
-`dcm` plugin reads its input from single values, from specific columns, or from list of values:
+`dcm` plugin reads its input from single values, or from list of values:
-- `dcm`: expects a string/filename or binary DICOM data
+- `dcm`: expects a string/filename, file record (must contain `name` and `type`), dicomweb record, or binary DICOM data
-- `dcm $column_name`: reads a string/filename or binary DICOM data from `$column`.
-This is equivalent to `get $column | dcm`.
+  - `ls *.dcm | dcm`: process a list of files, resulting in a list of dicom records
-- `ls *.dcm | select name | dcm`: reads all files foun dby `ls` and returns a list of records.
+  - `ls *.dcm | select name type | dcm`: process a list of files specified by their filename, resulting in a list of dicom records
+  - `open --raw file.dcm | into binary | dcm`: process a binary stream, resulting in a dicom record
+  - `open dicomweb.json | dcm`: process a dicomweb record, resulting in a dicom record

 See Examples for more details.